577816569/Gan-style-transfer-with-only-one-image-/README.md

 ## About this work
-There are already a lot of work explore
+There have been already a lot of work explored the possibility

 ## Switch to another file